nnpx/nnpx/README.md

 ### Hi there 👋

 I'm stepping into field of Full-Stack Web Developer, eqipped with skills in HTML/CSS, ReactJS, NodeJS, ExpressJS, and diverse soft skills.
-Currently exploring other area of computer science, including Data Science and AI.
+Currently exploring other areas of computer science, including Data Science and AI.

 <!--
 **nnpx/nnpx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.